takeyamayuki/takeyamayuki/README.md

 ### Yuki Takeyama - 武山侑輝
 I'm a college student who likes technology in general, music, and video editing.
 (I'm good at Arduino, KiCad, Python).

-## Career and awards
+## Career and Awards
-* `2012-04` Admission to Ibaraki Prefectural Namiki Secondary Education School
+* `2012-04` Admission Namiki Secondary Education School in Ibaraki Prefecture
 * `2016-09` Awarded the Excellence Prize at the 10th High School Science Research Presentation by Chiba University
-* `2017-03` RoboCup Junior Soccer Lightweights 2017 Nakatsugawa Open 5th place
+* `2017-03` Awarded RoboCup Junior Soccer Lightweights 2017 Nakatsugawa Open 5th place
 * `2018-03` Graduated from Namiki Secondary School in Ibaraki Prefecture
 * `2019-04` Entered Aoyama Gakuin University (Department of Electrical and Electronic Engineering, Faculty of Science and Technology)
 * `2019-09` Participated in Fujitsu internship